alexismorin/floorplan/README.md

 ### Compatibility
 - If you import this package in Unity 2018.3 or older, you might have to adjust the default tileset prefab for walls and pillars as the downgrade might mess with them a bit.

+### Changelog:
+- April 24: You  don't need to hold down the control key to snap anymore, it'll snap things automatically for you.
+- April 24: Windows & Arches are now properly instanced as prefabs as well.

 ### TODO
-- Make it snap without having to hold down the control key
 - More basic tile types (e.g stairs or bannisters)
 - Less messy floor placement solution
 - Stairs and roofs